ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 - QWT development libraries (libqwt-dev) // QtHardMon plotting only, optional
 - pugixml (dev-pugixml)(*) // MotorDriverCard only (**)

+Recommended to get documentation:
+- Doxygen (doxygen)

 (*) You need the dev-pugixml libraries with the DESY patch for reading hex values.
 For Ubuntu 10.4 and 12.4 this is available from the DESY debian package servers http://doocspkgs.desy.de/pub/doocs (DESY internal) and http://doocs.desy.de/pub/doocs (from outside of DESY).
 For all other cases it has to be installed from the source code, which can be found at http://www.desy.de/~killenb/pugixml-desy/.
+The MTCA4U installer can automatically install pugixml for you.
+Just "set(INSTALL_PUGIXML true)" in the CMakeLists.txt.
+In this case you also need the bazaar (bzr) version control package installed.

 (**) The MtcaMapped device will also be changed to XML mapping files, so pugixml will become a general requirement soon.